denten-books/plain-text/0-chapter.md

 need for displacement, to those transgressing purposefully, and to those willing to trespass.

+## Short Thesis

 My own trespassing converged on plain text as a primitive field of activity, where literary scholarship and software engineering intersect.
-Much of the book will be in the drawing out of what that plane entails.
+Much of the book will be in the drawing out of what that field entails.
+ThIS BOOK IS ABOUT THE IIMPACT OF TEXTUAL ENCODING ON LITERY THEROY.
 The reader should not however expect something like a complete history of character encoding or a survey of textual theory.
 Rather, my argument progresses from the action of the alphanumerical keyboard switch, through copper and silicon to the floating gate and the liquid crystal, and on towards the human.
 It is but a single possible pass through a cavernous black box: a recollection of a passage which left behind traces of illumination that reflect the vagrancies of the journey.

-## Object of Study

 Plain text is a file format and a frame of mind.
 As a file format, it contains nothing but a "pure sequence of character codes."
-In technical terms, it stands in opposition to *fancy text*: "text representation consisting of plain text plus added information."[^ln-uni] That is not to say that it is *unmediated* text.
+In technical terms, it stands in opposition to *fancy text*: "text representation consisting of plain text plus added information."[^ln-uni] Yet, plain text is not without its own forms of mediation.
 All matter-bound inscription must take on some added properties of its preferred medium, however contingent these may be.
-The homliness of plain text signifies a kind of systematic media minimalism, with the view toward human (as opposed to machine or system) legibility.
-In this encoded preference, plain text contains a model of the human.
+The simplicity of plain text signifies a systematic minimalism with the view toward human, as opposed to machine or system, legibility.
+In this encoded preference, plain text contains a model of humanity.

-As a frame of mind, plain text implies a particular ethics of reading and writing.
-These, unlike formatting, are contained in the dynamics of literary life beyond given structural characteristics of the text itself.
-In this way, the reading and writing of plain text signals a preference for legibility, for simple systems, and for computational and media environments that are open to introspection.
-The book unfolds a history of and an argument for plain text, as a mode of preferred engagement (an interface) with the word.
-In making my case, I argue that "other information" routinely embedded in all forms of contemporary textuality includes much more than instructions for "font size" or "paragraph justification."
-Increasingly, devices that mediate literary activity encode specific models of governance and control.
+As a frame of mind, the use of plain text implies a particular ethics of reading and writing.
+The book unfolds a history of and an argument *for* plain text, as a mode of preferred engagement---an interface---with the word.
+I argue that "other information" routinely embedded in all forms of contemporary textuality includes more than formal instructions for things like "font size" or "paragraph justification."
+Increasingly, devices that mediate literary activity encode specific forms of governance and control.
+Thus to read and to write in plain text is to signal a preference for legibility, for simple systems, and for computational and media environments that are open to introspection.

+To trace the flows of governance and control that lurk beneath the text, of the sort that Friedrich Kittler warns us, must mean more than passive apprehension of footprints indicating the "evanescent absence" of life.[^ln-lacan] Rather it entails the proactive deployment of tools like *tracert*, *pcap*, *ssh*, or *traceroute*.
+These tools "hop" across, "sniff" packets in, burrow through, survey, traverse, and flood network topographies, channeling itinerant streams of data back into mangroves of comprehension *for* readers and writers (as the very subjects whose loss Kittler laments).
+Only in these encrypted tunnels and secure shells can anything like the digital humanities take root.

+The book makes a case for the recovery of textual roots latent in the machinery of contemporary computing.
+Software developers, graphic designers, system administrators, and project managers architect technologies that affect social practice deeply: from the ways we relate to our family and friends to the formation of shared cultural archives.
+Because such "cultural techniques" are formative of our culture, supposedly technical decisions like choosing a text editor, a filing system, or a social networking platform cannot be adequately addressed in shallow instrumental terms limited to efficacy, speed, or performance.
+A secondary aim of this volume is therefore to convince computer "users" to view their computational environments as a literary system of sorts.
+I mean a "literary system" differently to what one might conventionally mistake for a "binary" or "digital" one, however imprecise those terms are in everyday use.
+In clarifying usage, I ask those who may have considered themselves mere "users" to become close readers, thinkers, and makers of technology, able to apply the same critical acuity to reading code and device as they do to the close reading of prose and poetry.

+## Longer Thesis

-The central concern of the book is therefore to dispel the illusion of verisimilitude between text on paper and text on the screen.
+The central concern of the book is to dispel the illusion of verisimilitude between text on paper and text on the screen.
 The words may look the same, but the underlying material affordances of the medium differ in significant detail.
-As an obvious example, consider a news report that changes slightly based on the reader's location, or an e-book reader device that highlights popular passages.
+As an obvious example, consider a news report that omits/adds important details based on the reader's location, or an e-book reader device that highlights popular passages.
 For a literary scholar, such instability of medium means analysis cannot be confined to reading for meaning alone.
 How will close reading persist, when the reading device reconfigures a text dynamically, to fit individual taste, mood, or politics?
 The formulation of this narrowly literary-theoretical concern leads to the broader question of empowered human--computer interaction.
-Building on the work of scholars like Wendy Hui Kyong Chun, Alexander Galloway, Katherine Hayles, Matthew Kirschenbaum, Lori Emerson, and Lisa Gitelman.
-I contend that textual legibility is becoming increasingly crucial to a critical understanding of what it means to remain human in a digital world.
+Building on the recent work of scholars like Wendy Hui Kyong Chun, Alexander Galloway, Matthew Kirschenbaum, Lori Emerson, and Lisa Gitelman, I contend that textual legibility is becoming increasingly crucial to a critical understanding of what it means to remain human in a digital world.

-Software developers, graphic designers, system administrators, and project managers routinely architect technologies that have deep significance, affecting a range of social practices: from the ways we relate to our family and friends to the formation of shared cultural archives.
-Because such "cultural techniques" are formative of our culture, supposedly technical decisions like choosing a text editor, a filing system, or a social networking platform cannot be adequately addressed in shallow instrumental terms limited to efficacy, speed, or performance.
-A secondary aim of this volume is therefore to convince computer "users" to view their computational environments as a literary system of sorts.
-I mean a "literary system" differently to what one might conventionally mistake for a "binary" or "digital" one, however imprecise those terms are in everyday use.
-In clarifying usage, I ask those who may have considered themselves mere "users" to become close readers, thinkers, and makers of technology, able to apply the same critical acuity to reading code and device as they do to the close reading of prose and poetry.
-Ultimately, the book makes a case for the recovery of textual roots latent in the machinery of contemporary computing.

-The book is strucured along a trajectory that begins at the material foundations of modern textual technology, moving from the stratum of circuit and silicon to reach up, through layers of abstraction (files, folders, and operating systems), towards the reader.
-In following that path, I reconstruct and make visible the underlying material conditions of knowledge production that give rise higher order phenomena like pixels, letters, words, books, and literature.
-In developing such an approach to the study of textual phenomena, my book introduces a method of literary microanalysis.
-Where distant reading perceives patterns across large-scale corpora, microanalysis breaks literary systems down to their minute constituent components.
-It is at this level that I find that readers and writers are in danger of becoming fundamentally alienated from the immediate material contexts of their everyday literary activity.

-Even though I did not intend for the book to serve as a complete history character encoding, the encoding of textuality constitutes its strong undercurrent.
-The challenge of writing and reading such a book lies in its inherently trans-disciplinary subject matter.
-Reflecting on the development of Morse Code in 1949 in the *Proceedings of the American Philosophical Society*, Frank Halstead notes that "it is hard to say to what particular field of the arts or sciences that signal code development pertains."
-"It is a matter somewhat related to the general art of cryptology, yet it is not wholly divorced from electrical engineering nor from general philology" [@halstead_genesis_1949, 456].
-As if to echo this assessment, research for *Plain Text* led me to primary sources from archives that range from the proceedings of the Association for Computing Machinery (ACM), to the United States Patent and Trademark Office, to early Soviet publishing houses that heralded the advance of formalism, to studies on animal communication behavior, theater, semiotics, and, of course, to foundational texts in the philosophy of aesthetics and literary theory.

-## In Search of a Subject

-In an ASCII-rendered plain text file, byte count corresponds to character count.[^ln-char] Let these words soak in for a moment.
-I will spend the rest of the book unpacking this idea.
-We will have to come to terms with what "plain text," "ASCII," and "bytes" really represent.
-But for now, a common-sense understanding of the terms should be enough to form the intuition that texts and characters are units of meaning that make sense to humans; and that bytes, by contrast, "make sense" for machines.
-Remarkably, the two modes of meaning-making gain a measure of equivalence under the singular condition of plain text (and even then, not always, and with many caveats).[^ln-human], [^ln-meaning]
+Furthermore, I argue that some of the higher-level social ills of the contemporary public sphere, mass surveillance or online censorship, for example, are related to our failure to come to terms with the changing conditions of digital textuality.
+A society that cares about the long-term preservation of complex discursive formations like free speech, privacy, cultural heritage, or deliberation online, would do well to take heed of textual building blocks at their foundation.
+Text matters because how it is encoded, transmitted, and stored decides who gets to decode, receive, and access.

 Not all texts are created equal.
 In print, traditional distinctions between form and content lie flat.
 The printing press firmly embeds letters into paper, leaving no space between ink and page.
-From the early days of the internet, the writing of media-minded critics like Jerome McGann [@mcgann_radiant_2004], Johanna Drucker [@drucker_digital_2001], and Katherine Hayles [@hayles_print_2004] has compelled literary scholars to re-evaluate textuality in its media-specific contexts.
+From the early days of the internet, media-minded critics like Jerome McGann [@mcgann_radiant_2004], Johanna Drucker [@drucker_digital_2001], and Katherine Hayles [@hayles_print_2004] have compelled literary scholars to re-evaluate textuality in its media-specific contexts.
 Their work reminds us that the flatness of digital text endures only as an illusion.
 A substantial gap separates presentation from source material.
 Low-level, operational intuitions governing textuality---ideas about form, content, style, letter, and word---change profoundly as text shifts its confines from paper to pixel.
 Forces of capital and control often exploit that gap, relying on technological obscurity and institutional momentum to promote their ends (for better or for worse).

-I argue here that some of the higher-level social ills of the contemporary public sphere, mass surveillance or online censorship, for example, are related to our failure to come to terms with the changing conditions of digital textuality.
-A society that cares about the long-term preservation of complex discursive formations like free speech, privacy, cultural heritage, or deliberation online, would do well to take heed of textual building blocks at their foundation.
-Text matters because how it is encoded, transmitted, and stored decides who gets to decode, receive, and access.

-To trace the flows of governance and control that lurk beneath the text, of the sort that Friedrich Kittler warns us, must mean more than passive apprehension of footprints indicating the "evanescent absence" of life.[ln0-lacan] Rather it entails the proactive deployment of tools like *tracert*, *pcap*, *ssh*, or *traceroute*: tools that "hop" across, "sniff" packets in, burrow through, survey, traverse, and flood network topographies, channeling itinerant streams of data back into mangroves of readability and comprehension *for* readers and writers (as the very subjects whose loss Kittler laments).
-Only in these encrypted tunnels and secure shells can anything like the digital humanities take root.

-[^ln0-lacan]: The evanascent absence of life that Lacan mentions as "the sign about which Robinson Crusoe would make no mistake" [@lacan_seminar_1997, 167].
+Against technological determinism.
+Space for play and interpretation.
+Signal Kittler.

 "Algorithms are inherently fascistic, because they give the comforting illusion of an alterity to human affairs," Stephen Marche wrote in his widely discussed